DevShiftTeam/AppShift-MemoryPool/README.md

 # MemoryPool For C++
 A very fast cross-platform memory pool mechanism for C++ built using a data-oriented approach.
-I hope this simple feature will help you increase your software's performance - and there are more projects and features to come under the CPPShift library name, wait for it ;)
+I hope this simple feature will help you increase your software's performance - and there are more projects and features to come under the AppShift library name, wait for it ;)

 # Table of Contents
 - [MemoryPool For C++](#memorypool-for-c)